-The global tannin market was valued at USD 2,040 million in 2017 and is anticipated to grow at a CAGR of 7.1% during the forecast period.
+The global tannin market size was valued at USD 2,040 million in 2017 and is anticipated to grow at a CAGR of 7.1% during the forecast period.
 Tannins are complex polyphenolic substances found in plants with the property to precipitate proteins in aqueous medium.
 They form large cross-linked complexes that are insoluble in water through interaction with one or more protein molecules.
 Tannins occur naturally in the leaves, bark, roots, wood, and fruit of many plants.
 Tannins are used in various applications such as leather tanning, fabric dyeing, making ink, wine production, and in various medical applications.

 The major driving factor of the market includes significant increase in demand of tannin from leather and wine industries.
 The consumption of alcohol has increased owing to increasing disposable income of consumers, especially in the developing regions.
 Tannins are also used in various medicines, which augment the market growth.
 The rising demand of luxury goods, automobiles with luxurious leather interiors, clothes, and shoes is expected to drive the market during the forecast period.
 Tannin is increasingly being used in the manufacturing of wood adhesives, which has further increased its demand in the market.
 Other driving factors include increasing disposable income, high standards of living, and increasing demand from pharmaceutical sector.
 Expansion of established companies into emerging economies would provide numerous growth opportunities in the market.